 How to Add Swap on AWS EC2 Instance?

-First, check if the server has any configured swap by using the swapon utility.
+First, check if the server has any swap configured on it by using the swapon utility.
 You can use the -s flag to display a summary of swap usage and availability on your server.

-If nothing is returned by the command, then we can ensure that no swap file exists on the server.
+If nothing is returned, then we can ensure that no swap file exists on the server.

-Another way to check the swap space is with the free utility.
+You can also check the swap with the free utility.
 It shows the overall memory usage of the server.

 The typical way of allocating space for swap is to use a dedicated partition.
 However, altering the partition scheme is not always possible due to hardware or software constraints.
 In this scenario, we can easily create a swap file that resides on the existing partition with the help of dd or fallocate utilities.

 Calculate Swap Space Size